acrajesh/cosmic-voyage-meta-prompt/README.md

 This repository demonstrates the power of **meta-prompts** — templates that help you systematically create effective prompts for any domain.
 Using a Space Travel Booking Platform as our example, we'll show you how to go from a generic template to a working web application.

+Everything starts from a short **championship story**: the narrative problem statement for "Dubai to the Stars – The Ultimate Space Travel Experience."
+You can read that original brief here: [`Championship-Story-Dubai-to-the-Stars.md`](./Championship-Story-Dubai-to-the-Stars.md).

 ---

 ## 🤔 What is a Meta-Prompt?